bigcommerce/b2b-buyer-portal/docs/headless.md

 Make sure that you have configured the following `.env` values correctly before building:

 - `VITE_IS_LOCAL_ENVIRONMENT`: Set this to `FALSE`
-- `VITE_ASSETS_ABSOLUTE_PATH`: Set this to the URL where the assets folder is hosted. **Note that this needs to be the absolute URL to the `/assets` folder location where the build will be served from in production.** Also please include the trailing `/`.
+- `VITE_ASSETS_ABSOLUTE_PATH`: Set this to the URL where the assets folder is hosted.
+Also please include the trailing `/`.

+  For example, if you deploy the contents of the `dist` folder built by running `yarn build` and hosted it at https://my.custom.cdn/generated/b2b, the value you should put is https://my.custom.cdn/generated/b2b/.

 - `VITE_DISABLE_BUILD_HASH`: Set this to `TRUE` if you want to disable the hash in the build files.
-This is useful if you want to avoid updating the file names in your headless app everytime you deploy or if you are using a CDN that does not support cache busting with hashes.
+This is useful if you want to avoid updating the file names in your headless app on each deployment and you would like to have a stable reference.

-  For example, if you deploy the contents of the `dist` folder built by running `yarn build` and hosted it at https://my.custom.cdn/generated/b2b, the value you should put is https://my.custom.cdn/generated/b2b/assets/.

 Environment variables have been updated so you can run your UI directly into production storefronts.